 When it comes to lip enhancements that best suit a patient’s needs and desires, our new expert clinical trainer in Markham says a meticulous approach to lips is the key.
 “People don’t want to look fake.”

-“I think it’s fantastic,” Gina told us about joining our team.
-“THMA Consulting has fantastic trainers – very professional and they know what they are doing – and Niala is a wonderful owner and medical director at Timeless.”
+“I think it’s wonderful,” said Gina about joining our team.
+“THMA has fantastic trainers – very professional and they know what they are doing.”

-The workshop training will emphasize the importance of working closely with patients to find the ‘best fit for their face’ when it comes to lip enhancements.
+The Supplementary Course workshop will emphasize the importance of working closely with patients to find the ‘best fit for their face’ when it comes to lip enhancements.

 A thorough understanding of what the patient really wants will inform decisions on whether to restructure, recontour or provide volume in the right part of the lip.
 Complete knowledge and precise techniques will put providers in a better position to treat patients effectively and safely.

 “This course is fantastic,” agrees Gina.
 “Everything taught is in-depth and so precise.
 The hands-on training is pretty intense, but it’s good.
 Really good.”

 Gina has been a nurse for over 25 years.
 A good portion of her early career was spent in the ICU at St. Michael’s Hospital in Toronto.
 She also worked as a PACU RN at St. Mike’s and Lakeridge Health in Oshawa.
 Drawn to medical aesthetics and the freedom of ‘doing it for yourself,’ Gina registered for THMA Consulting training courses and follow-up mentoring.
 She is now the Principle/Nurse Injector at Omorphi.
 She managed to keep her head above water through the pandemic and her clinic is doing very well now.

 “I think I’ve earned my respect, absolutely.
 To have that respect and show the community that we are medical professionals, that’s important to me.
 That is also important to THMA Consulting.”